Jungle Listening – Survival Tips for Fast Speech – Free materials

 You can download the student’s book, teacher’s book and audio files from here

 A Moodle module, developed by Alice Henderson and Frédérique Freund is available – email Alice Henderson email@example.com to find out more.

 Contents Page of pilot version

 The purpose of Jungle Listening is to teach your students to be familiar and comfortable with English speech of all speeds, so that they can perceive and understand normal everyday speech.
 There are ten units, each of which focuses on a key phrase.
-Each unit uses recordings which start in British English, then move to a mix of British and American American English, and then end with listening tasks using recordings of speakers (including non-native speakers) of English from around the world.
-Each unit has ten sections, in two groups.
-The first group, sections 1-7, can be taught in two different modes (explained below in Sections 8 & 9 below)) using either (a) the conventional combination of paper (Student pages) and sound files or (b) using paper plus AudioNotetaker.
-The second group, sections 8-10, again uses the paper Student pages, but requires the use of AudioNotetaker – there are no separate sound files for sections 8-10, as these are embedded in the AudioNotetaker files.
-I estimate that sections 1-7 of each unit will take about 20 minutes of class time.
-Adding on the second group – sections 8-10 – will add about another 40 minutes, making an hour in total.
-Sections 8-10 however, can best be done as homework.
+Each unit starts with recordings in British English, but then goes on to feature American, and other English accents.
+Each unit has ten sections, in two parts.
+The first part – which takes about 20 minutes of class time – can be taught using either (a) the conventional combination of paper and sound files or (b) using paper plus Sonocent’s AudioNotetaker.
+The second part will add about another 40 minutes, but is best done as homework.